 - Confirmation of Eligibility to Apply for a Bachelor Programme (document issued by a particular secondary school abroad (or by any other authorised body in the respective country) that the secondary school leaver is in the given country entitled to attend a bachelor’s degree programme – see bottom of the page

 - Additional information (such as language certificates, awards, etc.)

 - Secondary School Leaving Certificate (e.g. “Maturitní Vysvědčení” if from the Czech Republic)

-- Essay on a chosen topic (from a given list of topics)
+- Essay (on a selected topic from a given list of topics listed below)